 When we got married, Jim and I had only one thing in large numbers: children.
 We decided to purchase some land in the country where the six of them could have room to grow.
-We had $5,000 saved, and used it to put a down payment on an 11-acre piece of marginally useful (to most farmers) land.
-It took three years to pay off the $10,000 balance, making extra payments whenever possible.

 The land was unimproved.
 Half of it sits high and dry on an ancient lava flow.
 The other half is an old river bed filled with lovely silt loam.
 We were able to build a chicken coop and a shed to milk a cow in.
 Later came calf hutches and a pig pen made from discarded (free) pallets.
 We bought two ancient trailers to put together for living space, and another for the kids' bedrooms.
 The first cost $350, the second $125.00, and the last one $1,000.
 That should give you an idea of the condition they were in.
 The idea was to fix them up as we could afford it.
 We put up an outhouse that had once occupied space in a city park, bought kerosene lamps and installed a wood stove for heat and a liquid propane stove for cooking.